Inklingo

 nounB1general

-Use 'manzana' when referring to a city block, the area of buildings surrounded by streets.
+Use 'manzana' to mean a city block, the area of buildings surrounded by streets.

 An aerial view illustration of a square city block containing several buildings, clearly bounded by four surrounding streets.